-This sweet and spicy Cinnamon Roll Bread is so good it’ll make your toes tingle.
-Well, maybe that’s just me but nonetheless it’s heavenly.
-This easy quick bread is filled with a buttery spicy cinnamon swirl then topped with a dreamy thick cream glaze.
-Enjoy a slice (or two) for breakfast, brunch or with a cup of hot tea or coffee and you’ll be transported to a French bistro in your own kitchen.
+This sweet and spicy Cinnamon Roll Bread is so good it'll make your toes tingle.
+This easy quick bread is filled with a buttery spicy cinnamon swirl then topped with a dreamy thick vanilla cream glaze.
+Enjoy a slice or two, for breakfast, brunch or as a snack with a cup of tea or coffee and you'll be transported to a French bistro in your own kitchen.

 Get more recipes like this one in Melissa's Southern Cookbook available here on Amazon